-Connecting startups with angel investors in New Mexico
+Connecting startups with angel investors and connectors in New Mexico and beyond

 What is the NM Investor Roundtable?

 The NM Investor Roundtable is an activity done in collaboration with local entrepreneur support groups to bring together local startups to connect with local angel investors.
 The goal is to support startup founders with connections and feedback in order to potentially receive investment in their business venture.
 It is a private event between founders and investors.
 Startups must apply online for consideration.
 If you are interested in learning more, please reach out to us.

 General Schedule for participating startups:

 - 1:00 pm – Introductions

-- 1:15 pm – Meeting 1 with Entrepreneur and group of investors
+- 1:15 pm – Meeting 1 with Entrepreneur and first group of 4-5 investors/connectors

 - 1:50 pm – Short Interim Debrief on Round 1

 - 1:55 pm – Meeting 2 with Entrepreneur and different group of 4-5 investors

 - 2:30 pm – Debrief and Close